César Acuña: Founding of party

-Mayorship of Trujillo and Regional Governorship of La Libertad (2007–2015)
+Mayorship of Trujillo and Regional Governor of La Libertad (2007–2015)

 Following the 2006 general election's poor results, Alliance for Progress lost its party registration in the National Jury of Elections alongside the rest of the parties that failed to pass the threshold.
 That same year, Acuña made his first mayoral bid in Trujillo.
-Considered as a underdog throughout the entire campaign, his victory proved a major blow for the Peruvian Aprista Party, as the city is widely recognized as the Aprista party's birthplace and stronghold in the Peruvian north.
+Considered as an underdog throughout the entire campaign, his victory proved a major blow for the Peruvian Aprista Party, as the city is widely recognized as the Aprista party's birthplace and stronghold in the Peruvian north.
 He attained 56.5% of the popular vote.
 President of Peru and leader of the Peruvian Aprista Party, Alan García, lamented his party's defeat in Trujillo, being quoted by the press saying: "I cried on Sunday night because I never thought that Haya de la Torre's cradle and grave could be lost.
 It is a stab in the heart, I say it as a son.
 At some point I will recover Trujillo even if I have to be a candidate for mayor personally.
 Many good people from Trujillo have punished the disorders and the pride of some people there...".

 Acuña ran for mayoral reelection in 2010, defeating once again the Peruvian Aprista Party nominee, Daniel Salaverry, with 43.9% of the popular vote.
 After 7 years in office, he formally resigned to the mayorship in order to run for Governor of La Libertad in the 2014 regional elections.
 The region had been governed by José Murgia since 2007, and remained the last Aprista governorship at national level.
 Acuña ultimately won the election with 43.6% of the popular vote, defeating Murgia.

+During the 2011 general election campaign, he was sanctioned five times for violating electoral neutrality in his position as Mayor of Trujillo, acting in favor of his son as well as presidential candidate Pedro Pablo Kuczynski.
+In September 2011, the Prosecutor's Office ordered an experts opinion to the accounts of the universities of César Acuña for alleged money laundering, in response to the complaint made by his own wife, Carmen Rosa Núnez Campos.